Anaptsk1/ToDoList_MVVM/README.md

 ToDoList app implemented with MVVM architecture.
-With animation and other cool stuff.
+Persisting data with UserDefaults & JSon Decoder.
+Also with cool animation.